oamg/leapp/docs/source/working-with-workflows.md

 To test the execution of workflows, use the snactor tool.

-The snactor tool is run with the above workflow in the tutorial project, which contains the HostnameScanner and IpResolver actors.
+The snactor tool is run with the above workflow in the tutorial repository, which contains the HostnameScanner and IpResolver actors.

 ```shell